ouspg/SoftwareHardwareSec/6.Hardware_hacking/README.md

 STRING powershell
 DELAY 100
 ```

-**Write a script to open a shell on linux.
-Paste your script below**
+**Write a script to open a shell on Linux.
+Paste your script below.**

-__NOTE__: You can test your script only on Rubber Ducky USB compatible devices.
-These hardware tools are specifically designed to emulate a keyboard and execute scripts on a target computer.
+NOTE: You can test your script only on USB Rubber Ducky compatible devices.
+These tools emulate a keyboard and execute scripts on a target computer.

-__HINT__: If you need to test your solution, copy paste it to flipper zero's badusb folder.
-Connect it with pc and run the script from your device!
+HINT: To test your solution, copy and paste it into the Flipper Zero’s `badusb` folder.
+Connect it to a PC and run the script from your device.

-## B) Engineering a complete script to steal password from a text file and send it over email
+## B) Engineering a complete script to steal a password from a text file and send it over email

-Before proceeding with this task, you'll need to install Powershell on your virtual machine.
-Install instructions are given below for arch linux [reference guide](https://ephos.github.io/posts/2018-9-17-Pwsh-ArchLinux)
+Before proceeding with this task, you’ll need to install PowerShell on your virtual machine.
+Installation instructions are provided here for Arch Linux (reference guide): https://ephos.github.io/posts/2018-9-17-Pwsh-ArchLinux

 ```shell
 # POWERSHELL INSTALL SCRIPT FOR ARCH LINUX